Ikea employees are getting VR headsets for Christmas

 Ikea wants to make sure its employees are gearing up for the future–so it’s giving them some gear.
 The U.S. division of the flat-pack furniture behemoth is giving 14,000 employees virtual reality headsets for Christmas.

 While the press release it sent out was filled with niceties about how “IKEA understands the world around us is changing” and how the gift “represents new ways of viewing the world,” the fact is, VR headsets are just cool.
-(The company didn’t say what brand of headset it’s giving out.)
+(They’re the HamiltonBuhl VR glasses seen in the picture below.)
 Plus it helps position Ikea as a forward-thinking company, an image it’s been honing with an augmented reality app that lets people virtually see how their Ikea furniture will look in their home.